Study Journalism in Prague, Czech Republic

-Take a Short Course in Prague on the Craft of International Journalism
+Take a Short Course on the Craft of International Journalism

 What do the following people have in common: a Macedonian studying at an American university in Prague, a girl from Kazakhstan determined to help revive her country, a Canadian-Belgian woman living in Serbia who’s

 sampling journalism for the first time, and a wide-eyed American still a year away from graduation?

 An insatiable passion to travel, to see, to do, and to know.
 This desire brought us all together in the city of Prague for Transitions Online’s Foreign Correspondent Training Course.